-Almost every Steam sale event has had an exploit that gave users more rewards than originally designed.
+Almost every Steam sale event has had an exploit that gave users more rewards than initially designed.
 The 2020 Steam Summer Sale was no exception to this trend, and users quickly found a way to give themselves an insane amount of rewards for free.

 2020 Steam Summer Sale

-The Steam Summer Sale 2020 rewards users with 100 points for every $1 they spend on games.
+The Steam Summer Sale 2020 rewards users 100 points for every $1 they spend on games.
 Users can spend these points on various Steam cosmetics, including; profile backgrounds, new animated cosmetics, badges, and different chat items.

-The discovered exploit gave users an almost infinite supply of points to spend at the shop, but everything in the shop was purely cosmetics so that no users could receive a financial gain.
+The discovered exploit gave users an almost infinite supply of points to spend at the shop, but everything in the shop was purely cosmetics so no users could receive a financial gain.

 How the Exploit Worked

 Performing the exploit required two Steam accounts and Steam funds on what would be their main account.
 The only way users could get summer sale points was by purchasing games on the Steam store, so the exploit requires them to buy a game as a gift to their alternate account.